-A colorful medley of plastic horses, fan propellers, and other contraptions needs your help.
+There is a colorful medley of plastic horses, fan propellers, and other contraptions that needs your help.

 It's Hamtramck Disneyland, of course, the popular art installation by the late Ukrainian-born artist Dmytro Szylak that was recently sold to Hatch Art, a non-profit arts organization based in Hamtramck.
 About a month and a half ago, Hatch Art told MT of plans to begin a crowdsourcing effort to help them cover the costs of a $100,000 purchase.

 Well, the all-or-nothing campaign has begun.
 Two days ago, Hatch Art launched "Save Hamtramck Disneyland" through Patronicity, a Michigan-based crowdfunding platform.
 Their goal is to raise $50,000 by August 20th.
 The Michigan Economic Development Corporation and Michigan State Housing Development Authority have agreed to match the donations if the goal is met.

 The installation - which looks like what would happen if Walt Disney built a steampunk ship - was constructed atop two garages on properties Szylak owned.
 It was an ongoing, 30-year project that Syzlak began after retiring from GM.

 What began as a retired worker's hobby evolved into a tangible parable of the cities that surround it.tweet this

 It's possible to interpret the assemblage as an experiment in renewability.
 Materials compound and build upon the layers beneath them in quirky, post-industrial glee.
 But materials degrade, wiring fails and the art project becomes the sum of a community's efforts to sustain it.
 What began as a retired worker's hobby evolved into a tangible parable of the cities that surround it.